-USAFI/Dantes and Military Schools
+USAFL/Dantes and Military Schools

 Cochise College follows the credit recommendation of the American Council on Education for Military Service Schools.
-Credit for USAFI/DANTES courses will be granted in accordance with the minimum standard score and credit recommendation for each separate examination.
+Credit for USAFL/DANTES courses will be granted in accordance with the minimum standard score and credit recommendation for each separate examination.

-Colleges differ on their policies related to credit allowed for USAFI/DANTES and Military Service Schools.
+Colleges differ on their policies related to credit allowed for USAFL/DANTES and Military Service Schools.
 Credit granted by Cochise College does not obligate any other college or university to accept such credit.

-Students must complete at least one Cochise College course before credit will be granted for USAFI/DANTES or Military Service courses.
+Students must complete at least one Cochise College course before credit will be granted for USAFL/DANTES or Military Service courses.
 Credit earned on any of these may not be used toward the fifteen resident hours required for an AA, AS, or AAS degree.
-A maximum of 30 units will be allowed for credit for nontraditional learning experiences.
+A maximum of 30 units will be allowed for credit for non-traditional learning 10.